SamuelzXu/samuelzxu.github.io/_posts/2023-03-23-NASA-Cyanobacteria-Challenge.md

 The test data is distributed evenly across years, while training data favors the years 2015-2018.

+To get an idea of the look of the satellite and climate data would take much more effort, which I'll reserve for the feature extraction section.

 # My Approach

 ## Organization